abc881858/abc881858/README.md

 - 👋 Hi, I’m @abc881858
-- 👀 I’m interested in Qt
+- 👀 I am proficient in Qt/QML
-- 🌱 I’m currently learning QML
-- 💞️ I’m looking to collaborate on Dota card game
 - 📫 How to reach me abc8333@gmail.com
 - 🌏 My blog https://thinkinginqt.com

 <!---
 abc881858/abc881858 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.